yananlong/DDI-FP-Graph/README.md

    python TPU/tune_tf_gnn.py --dataset tf_dataset --model fp_graph --wandb-project your-project --max-trials 40 --epochs 60
    ```

-   The CLI launches a W&B Bayesian sweep that samples the encoder width, depth, dropout, activations, attention heads, decoder size, and optimiser learning rate while respecting TPU batch-size constraints.
+   The CLI launches a W&B Bayesian sweep that samples the encoder width, depth, dropout, activations, attention heads, decoder size, optimiser learning rate, and the fingerprint radius/bit-length.
+Provide `--raw-data-dir` if you want the tuner to regenerate datasets for unseen fingerprint settings on the fly.
 Every trial logs metrics, artefacts, and the saved model to W&B; the best run is also exported locally under `tpu_tuning/` by default.

 ## Docker